20172 - SEMINAR ON COLLABORATIVE COMPETENCES

-- Understand the main drivers of effective collaboration.
+- Understand the main drivers of effective teamwork.

 - Understand the sources of conflict and its consequences.

-- Understand the value of diversity and its role in innovation processes.
+- Understand the value of diversity within the team and the organization.

 - Deal with different conflicting situations on the basis of the team goal.

 - Leverage on diversity as a source of value for the team.

 - Organize team activities in order to prevent pitfalls and maximize members contribution.

 - Face-to-face lectures

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)